jumbosushi/jumbosushi.github.io/_posts/2020-11-08-intro-to-tz-databse.md

 ## tzdata package

-tz database and it's related cli tools are distributed as `tzdata` package.
+tz database and its related cli tools are distributed as `tzdata` package.
 Let's download it within our container:

 ```
 $> docker run -it alpine:3.12